Marion Moncure Duncan

 Marion Elizabeth Moncure Duncan (December 19, 1913 – April 15, 1978) was an American businesswoman and civic leader.
 She served as the 25th president general of the Daughters of the American Revolution from 1962 to 1965.
-As president general, she testified before a United States congressional committee regarding proposed changes to immigration law, was a strong opponent of national socialism and American foreign policies with socialist countries, and condemned U.S. Supreme Court rulings prohibiting school prayer in the United States.
+As president general, she testified before a United States congressional committee regarding proposed changes to immigration law, was a strong opponent of state socialism and American foreign policies with socialist countries, and condemned U.S. Supreme Court rulings prohibiting school prayer in the United States.
 Duncan also served as the president of the Order of the First Families of Virginia and as the vice president of the Northern Virginia Association of Insurance Agents.
 She was named as one of twelve leading women in the United States by Holiday in 1963.

 Early life and education

 Duncan was born Marion Elizabeth Moncure on December 19, 1913 in Alexandria, Virginia, to Ida Virginia Grigg Moncure and Robinson Moncure.
 Her father was a lawyer who later served as a judge on the city's corporation court.
 She was a granddaughter of Thomas Jefferson Moncure, who served as a delegate representing King George County and Stafford County at the Virginia Constitutional Convention of 1901–02.

 She attended the College of William & Mary from 1931 to 1932, performing an interpretive dance with her physical education class at the Yorktown Sesquicentennial Celebration.
 She later transferred to George Washington University, preferring the cultural and social life of Washington, D.C. over that of Williambsurg.
 Duncan completed shorthand and typewriting certifications at a secretarial school in Washington, D.C. and, in 1935, began volunteering for the American Red Cross.